14 October 2019

-King Alexander III married Yolande of Dreux - On this day in Scottish history
+King Alexander III married Yolande of Dreux on 14 October 1285.

 King Alexander III married Yolande of Dreux on 14 October 1285 at Jedburgh Abbey.
 Yolande was the daughter of the Count of Dreux and was Alexander's second wife.
 The match was seen as advantageous for both parties and allowed Scotland to assert its indepencence from England, by allying with France.